mculep/all-notes/express.md

 const homeRouter = require('./routers/home') <---(Do this after making your routers and home.js)
 ```

--   Also add this to your `index.js`.
+-   Also add this to your main `index.js`.

 ```
 app.use("/", homeRouter);